shaunrfox/Style-Guide/_site/README.md

 # Front-end Style Guide

 This site is meant to help us unify our front-end code.
-These are the documented best-practises for front-end code structure.
-You can help us maintain this project by submitting your own examples of best practises you come across.
+These are the documented best-practices for front-end code structure.
+You can help us maintain this project by submitting your own examples of best practices you come across.

 You can view the docs site at [shaunfox.com/style-guide/](http://shaunfox.com/style-guide/)